 -

-Each Student will be required to keep and maintain a Science Notebook.
-The notebook will be a three-ring binder sectioned into 5 areas:
+Each Student will be required to keep and maintain a three-ring Science Binder.
+It’s OK to share a binder w/ another class.

 - Lab assignments